misterhaan/PhotoComb/README.md

 ## Revision History

+### 2.0.0
+* Add settings for filename format and which extensions are videos or photos
+* Use file copy dialog for export
+* Configuration file changed (previous configuration ignored)
+* Major refactor into multiple assemblies
+* Add unit tests

+### 1.1.0
+* Add minutes and days options for adjusting time taken, since sometimes people don’t set the date on their cameras

-### 1.1.1
+#### 1.1.1
 * Support photos and videos from Google Pixel 3 phones
 	* Recognize mp4 files as video
 	* Handle filename patterns with date/time instead of sequential IDs

-### 1.1.0
-* Add minutes and days options for adjusting time taken, since sometimes people don’t set the date on their cameras

 ### 1.0.0
 * Rearrange main form